-All applications are initially reviewed when they are received, and each application is recorded as complete or incomplete (incomplete includes ANY prerequisite work in progress that is not completed, or applications received missing items or information required).
-After the application deadline, all complete applications will be reviewed.
-Those applicants with complete applications that meet all criteria will be part of a computerized lottery drawing for a spot in the upcoming fall cohort.
+All applications are completed online.
+After the application deadline, all complete applications are fully reviewed.
+Those applicants with complete applications that meet all criteria are part of a computerized lottery drawing for a spot in the upcoming fall cohort.
 The number of students accepted is dependent on the number of clinical site placements available, which can vary from year to year.

-Incomplete applications will be reviewed only after all complete application students have been accepted and there are any remaining spots in the program.
+Incomplete applications are reviewed only after all complete application students have been accepted and there are remaining spots in the program.
 If an application was received incomplete (missing final course grade, missing CPT, missing documents, etc.) and the student receives a spot in the program, a conditional acceptance will be awarded.
 The conditional acceptance letter will have a deadline as to when the incomplete work must be completed, or the student will be dismissed from the program.

-Acceptance/denial letters will be sent via US mail to students at the end of the first full week of July.
+Acceptance/denial letters will be sent via email to students at the end of the first full week of July.
 If notification is not received from the MLT program by July 10, please call 619-216-6665 x4886.
-Any student that does not send their original acceptance letter back signed by the deadline on the letter, will be dropped.
+Any student that does not respond to the email accepting their spot in the MLT program by the deadline stated in the email will be dropped from the program.
 If a student was accepted and declines their spot in the program or is dropped, the next student on the list generated from the lottery will receive an acceptance letter.
 No students will be added to the cohort once the semester begins.
 The program does not keep a waitlist; students must reapply the following year.